freeradical13/freeradical13.github.io/index.md

 1. An enzyme adds a Guanine nucleotide to the 5' end of the pre-mRNA, bound through a triphosphate, called the [5' cap][].
 An enzyme adds 50-250 additional adenine nucleotides to the 3' end of the pre-mRNA, called the poly-A tail.
 1. The pre-mRNA is made of sets of nucleotides called exons which are needed for translation, and introns which are not.
 A complex called a [spliceosome][] made out of proteins and enzymatic RNA (ribozymes) cuts out the introns and connects the exons together, creating the final mRNA.
 Untranslated regions (UTRs) after the 5' cap and before the poly-A tail are also left in the mRNA.
 1. Translation: mRNA arrives at a ribosome in the cytosol.
 A set of three nucleotides defines a codon which translates to an amino acid.
 Translation begins at an AUG codon.
 As the mRNA molecule moves through the ribosome, a translator RNA (tRNA) with a matching codon (called an anti-codon) attaches its matching amino acid to the polypeptide chain.

+#### Gene Expression

+[Gene Expression][] describes when and why genes are used to create gene products such as proteins.

+A [constitutive gene][] is transcribed continually.
+A facultative gene is only transcribed when needed.

 #### Tissues